tomasellis/darwint/README.md

 ### Atomic Messages

 I'm saving each message from each update atomically as one row in my table, if anything goes wrong and the webhook retries I can be sure that I'm not missing any messages and I'm handling dupes as they come.
+This still works for the polling method as we get an array of updates on each polling run.
+If we don't acknowledge the update_id + 1 to Telegram, we'll get back the same poll of Updates.
+Then we compare with our DB, add the ones we don't have and ignore the others.
+After everything is saved, we acknowledge this update_id by requestingn update_id + 1.

 ## Parsing messages

 Finally the parsing service.
 I decided on building a messages queue in my database to handle the requests in order as they come.
 I'm using Open AI's services with a not so heavy duty prompt to extract the info out of each message we get.
-If when we try to parse the messages, Open AI's servers are down, we just keep the messages safe in our queue with a *pending* status, and Telegram will keep sending the webhook.
-When it comes back up, all *pending* messages are processed and sent back in the response payload of each webhook.
+If when we try to parse the messages, Open AI's servers are down, we just keep the messages safe in our queue with a *pending* status.
+When it comes back up, all *pending* messages are processed and sent back to the users with a reply.

 ## DB Indexes Addendum